 Conditional enrollment is not available to applicants or programs offered in the traditional resident semester format.

 Applicants to a master’s degree may complete a Self-Certification Form verifying that they will have completed a bachelor’s degree by the time they begin their master’s-level classes.
-Applicants to a doctoral degree must complete a Self-Certification Form verifying that they will have completed a master’s degree by the time they begin their doctoral-level classes.
+Applicants to a doctoral degree must complete a Self-Certification Form verifying that they will have completed a master’s or doctoral degree by the time they begin their doctoral-level classes.
 Students must have met all other admission requirements for the program for which they are applying.
 Students under this status will be eligible for financial aid.

 In order to maintain enrollment in the master’s program, students must submit a final official transcript with an undergraduate degree conferral date by the end of their first term of enrollment.
-In order to maintain enrollment in the doctoral program, students must submit a final official transcript with a master’s degree conferral date by the end of their first term of enrollment.
+In order to maintain enrollment in the doctoral program, students must submit a final official transcript with a master’s or doctoral degree conferral date by the end of their first term of enrollment.

 Graduate applicants who intend to transfer to the University must be eligible for re-enrollment or readmission to the graduate program at the institution they most recently attended.